-Located in County Meath, Ireland, is the tomb of Newgrange that dates back to 3200 BC, the Neolithic Period.
-It is a section of a larger historic area known as Brú na Bóinne that contains three tombs Newgrange, Knowth and Dowth with Knowth being the largest of the three.
+Located in County Meath, Ireland, is the tomb of Newgrange that dates back to 3200 BC, during the Neolithic Period in Ireland.
+It is a section of a larger historic site known as Brú na Bóinne that contains three tombs Newgrange, Knowth, and Dowth with Knowth being the largest of the three.

 The Passage Tomb at Newgrange